iot-lab/iot-lab.github.io/docs/boards/decawave-dwm1001.md

 ## Calibration of Antenna Delays

-The boards are precalibrated.
+The boards are factory-calibrated by Decawave/Qorvo.
 The antenna delays (stored in OTP memory) for TX and RX (symmetric) are as follows:

 | Node                          	| Device UID 	| Delay Hex  	| Delay Decimal 	|
 |-------------------------------	|------------	|------	|---------	|